Smooth Solutions of the tt* Equation: A Numerical Aided Case Study: Verifying numerically the fine asymptotics of ( ) at of the class of solutions defined by Theorem

-Integrating (\ref{tu0tu1}) numerically by the Gauss-Legendre method, the high-precision numerical solution is obtained.
-Comparing it with the more accurate numerical solution starting from $r=55$, the errors of the numerical solution are obtained.
+The high-precision numerical solution is obtained by numerically integrating~\eqref{tu0tu1} by the Gauss--Legendre method.
+Comparing it with the more accurate numerical solution starting from~${r=55}$, the errors of the numerical solution are obtained.
+Table \ref{tab15} shows that our numerical solution is as accurate as we expected.